dj1ch/pico-ducky/README.md

 <br />

 ## Quick Start Guide
 Install and have your USB Rubber Ducky working in less than 5 minutes.
 This fork of the rubber ducky has mouse clicking and moving support as well(hopefully).
-I am still testing at the moment

-1. Download the latest release from the [Releases](https://github.com/dj1ch/pico-ducky/releases) page, although there are no releases so stay tuned
+1. Download the latest release from the [Releases](https://github.com/dj1ch/pico-ducky/releases) page

 2. Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named RPI-RP2.